nrwl/ng-be-workshop-2024/exercises/advanced/caching-deep-dive.md

 Sometimes we get cache miss despite expecting a cache hit.
 Investigating why certain task was not retrieved from the cache can seem a difficult task.
 Let's learn some steps that will help us investigate cache misses.

 By prefixing your command with `NX_NATIVE_LOGGING=trace NX_DAEMON=false ...` your task will be printed out with the full Rust trace which will include all the details about hashing.
 Look for the following section - `hashes=NapiDashMap({ ... })`.
-It containst the large object with HashDetails of all the tasks involved in your tast run.
+It contains the large object with HashDetails of all the tasks involved in your test run.

 Finally, in case of cache hit, you will see the block starting with:
 ```bash